glennlopez/MCSE.RRC/Scripts/README.md

 These scripts were made specifically for removing the "busy-work" out of lab configurations in class.
 Do not use these if you dont know how to manually configure the labs yourself.

-Troubleshooting/Known Bugs
+Troubleshooting
 ---
-* Script doesnt change any of the network config:
+* If scripts does not change any of the network config:
     > Fix this by renaming your network adaptor from "Local Area Connection" to "mcse" (case-sensitive)